-Missing a menstrual period is typical, although many women report having a small amount of spotting or bleeding at the time of the expected period, a phenomenon that has been referred to as "implantation bleeding."
+A missed period is the hallmark sign of pregnancy.
+Missing a menstrual period is typical, although many women report having light bleeding or spotting bleeding at the time of the expected period, a phenomenon that has been referred to as "implantation bleeding."
 If this bleeding occurs and is mistaken for a light menstrual period, it's possible for a woman not to realize that she is pregnant.

 Most of the early symptoms of pregnancy develop over the first two to eight weeks.
 Common symptoms can include breast swelling and tenderness.
 Food cravings, while typical of later pregnancy stages, can also begin in the early weeks of pregnancy.
 Morning sickness (nausea and/or vomiting, which can occur at any time of day and not just in the morning) usually begins in the second to eighth week of pregnancy.
 Tiredness, mood swings, headache, and frequent need to urinate are all symptoms that can begin early in pregnancy.

 Changes in skin color can include a darkening of the nipple area and facial skin color changes.
 The so-called "mask of pregnancy" is sometimes seen, particularly in darker-skinned women, in the first trimester.
 Medically known as melasma or chloasma, this is a darkening of the skin on the forehead, bridge of the nose, upper lip, or cheeks that usually occurs on both sides of the face.